The Hidden Side Effects of Colouring Shampoo You Should Know

 Can I use colouring shampoo if I’m pregnant?

 Colouring shampoos are generally considered safer than permanent dye during pregnancy, but not all formulas are equivalent.
 Avoid products containing PPD, resorcinol, or ammonia.
-Sulphate-free, direct-dye formulas like the Lover’s Hair Salon range are a safer option β€” but always consult your GP or obstetrician before use, particularly in the first trimester when the foetal organ development is most active.
+Sulphate-free, direct-dye formulas like the Lover’s Hair Salon range are a safer option β€” but always consult your GP or obstetrician before use, particularly in the first trimester when foetal organ development is most active.

 Cover Grey the Safer Way

 Sulphate-free, ammonia-free, peroxide-free β€” Australian-made grey coverage you can feel good about using.
-Available now on Amazon AU with fast delivery nationwide.

-Shop Colouring Shampoo on Amazon AU β†’
+Shop Colouring Shampoo β†’

 This article was produced by the LoverHair editorial team at loverhair.com.au.
 It is intended for informational purposes only and does not constitute medical advice.
 Always patch test before using any new colouring product and consult a dermatologist if you have a history of contact allergy.
-Some product links are affiliate links β€” we may earn a small commission at no extra cost to you.
+Some links may be affiliate links β€” we may earn a small commission at no extra cost to you.
 Individual results may vary.

 author avatar